Sandalf/one-click-hugo-cms/site/content/post/jamaica-blue.md

 ---
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: Nueva Campaña de alimentación
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Far far away, behind the word mountains, far from the countries Vokalia and Consonantia.
-image: /img/blog-chemex.jpg
+image: /img/img_8_400x265.jpg
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.